 Nothing short of a very thorough examination enables the clinician with any certainty to correct the subluxation; over the years I have more cases than I care to remember where, after the failure of my chiropractic help, a scan revealed I was treating the wrong level.

 Roll on the day when every case of serious anterior thigh pain is first scanned; it would save insurance companies and you the patient a great deal of time and money; and pain.

 The femoral nerve emerges from the mid lumbar spine, whereas sciatica from lower down.
 It is often the source of anterior thigh pain, crossing over to the inner lower leg.

 A femoral nerve lesion can be just as painful as sciatica.
 Weakness at the knee is often a feature.

-Sometimes with severe lower back or leg pain a short period of bed rest is mandatory; prolonged it will only aggravate your problem.
+Sometimes with severe lower back or leg pain a short period of no sitting or standing is mandatory; I call it massaging bed rest with exercises; prolonged it will only aggravate your problem.
 Perhaps a few days and, in exceptional cases a week or two.

 Whilst on your back make sure you are using alternating ice and heat treatment.
 Appropriate lower back exercises too are vital.

 Then some massaging bed rest is helpful; whilst lying on your side, not on your belly.
 Has your spouse got the right hands?
 Perhaps a professional sports masseuse might be a better person.

 Every hour, during the day, get up and move about for as long as possible.